hakula139/MIPS-Toolchain/README.md

 # MIPS-Toolchain

-A prebuilt GNU toolchain for MIPS SoC (mips-unknown-elf).
+A prebuilt GNU toolchain for MIPS SoC (mipsel-unknown-elf).

 ## Components